-70. Where a registered person has short claimed input tax as a result of change of use of goods or services acquired, he is required to make an adjustment of the short claimed input tax as input tax in the tax return for the taxable period in which the change of use takes place.
+91. Where a registered person has under deducted input tax as a result of change of use of goods or services acquired, he is required to make an adjustment of the under deducted input tax as input tax in the tax return for the taxable period in which the change of use takes place.

 In January 2016, INSURCO Sdn.
 Bhd., a GST registered insurance company purchases 3 photostat machines amounting to RM15,000 and incurred GST at RM900 to be used in providing life insurance.
 At the time of purchase, INSURCO did not claim input tax of RM900.
 At the end of the year, INSURCO has used the photostat machines to provide general insurance.
-INSURCO can claim the short claim of GST RM900 as his input tax in his tax return in which the change of use occurs.
+INSURCO can claim the under deducted GST of RM900 as his input tax in his tax return in which the change of use occurs.